rawpixel-vincent/string-literal-list/README.md

 # Array for string literals

-Typed array of string literals working at runtime without typescript compilation.
+Array of string literals for the runtime.

-Useful for types constructs that can be used at runtime.

-*If you code in typescript, you probably don't need any of this.*
+_If you code in typescript, you probably don't need any of this._

 ## Overview

-The StringList class extends the Array interface types to work with string literals.
+The StringList class extends the Array with new methods and supercharges the array interface to infer the string literals.

-- immutable: methods that mutate the array in place like push, pop, shift, unshift, splice should not be used, there is a strict export that enforce this by freezing the instance when constructed.
+- Methods that mutate the array in place like push, pop, shift, unshift, splice should not be used, there is a strict export that enforce this restriction.

-- inference: concat, toReversed, toSorted and slice methods are implemented to return a new frozen instance and will infer the new values.
-  - the concat method parameters types has been updated to accept strings literals and/or instances of StringList.
-  - slice method will not infer the missing terms, but is exposed for compatibility.

-- search methods: includes, indexOf, find, every, some, filter, etc... types are updated to prevent type errors when comparing with non-literals strings.

-- not chainable or iterator: map / filter / reduce / flat / values / keys / entries are the same as the native Array, and will return the type defined by the native method.

-- no changes is made to the execution of the methods to minimize maintenance, bugs or breaking changes.
-Types on the other hand are subjects to bugs and breaking changes, or incompatibilities with typescript and es versions.
+- no changes is made to the execution of the methods to minimize side effects and the interface is compatible with the native array to work with library expecting arrays.

-- `mutable():string[]` has been implemented to return a copy of the underlying array as string[].

-- an `enum` property is available to access the string literals.
-It's a frozen object built from the array values, it's used as a lookup instead of the array, but the primary intent is for convenience.
-This construct is not meant to manipulate millions of strings.
+- an `arr.enum` property is available to access the literals similar to the way an enum is accessed in typescript.

 - then additional methods for string literals and type constructs are implemented:

   - `without(...$)`: opposite of concat, accept string / list parameters.
   - `withPrefix($)`: add prefix to all the words.
   - `withSuffix($)`: add suffix to all the words.